isabella232/katacoda-scenarios-8/alternator_getting_started_lab/step1.md

 `sudo pip install --upgrade boto3`{{execute}}

 In the three scripts create.py read.py and write.py change the value for “endpoint_url” to the IP address of the node.
+Copy the IP address from the output of the previously used "nodetool status" command, then edit the three files and replace the IP address:

+`vi create.py`{{execute}}

+`vi ready.py`{{execute}}

+`vi. write.py`{{execute}}